aaronlyy/pyonos/README.md

 Every API has its corresponding & same name class that can be imported from pyonos.
 Every class needs to be authenticated using a [prefix and a secret](https://developer.hosting.ionos.de/keys).

 Similarly, every API endpoint has its own corresponding method.
-Methods always return a tuple containing two items:
+Methods always return a PyonosResponse object which has two properties:

-- HTTP Status Code
+- __.status_code__: The http status code returned
-- JSON Response (if not available: None)
+- __.json__: the json response (if not available: None)

 ### DNS API

 [Full IONOS DNS Documentation](https://developer.hosting.ionos.de/docs/dns)

-Start by importing the Dns class from pyonos.
+Start by importing the __Dns__ class from pyonos.

 ```py
 from pyonos import Dns